Skip to content

 3. DMARC — Do SPF and DKIM results align with the From header, and what should we do if they fail?

 All three checks happen via DNS lookups against your domain.
-If any check fails, the receiving server uses your DMARC policy to decide what to do with the message.
+If authentication fails, the receiving server uses your DMARC policy to decide what to do with the message.

 SPF declares which IP addresses are allowed to send email for your domain.
 It is published as a TXT record on your domain.